 Differentiate Between Income and Cash Flow

-To best plan for how to cover expenses in retirement, investors would be wise to understand the distinction between income and cash flow.
+To best plan for how to cover expenses in retirement, it’s important to understand the distinction between income and cash flow.
 Income is money received from your investments, while cash flow is money withdrawn from your investment accounts.
-Common income sources include dividends and bond interest payments—you would report them as such on your tax returns.
+Common income sources include dividends and bond interest payments, which you would report as such on your tax returns.

 You can generate cash flow by selling a security.
 The difference between the selling price and your purchase price is considered a capital gain (or loss).
-When it comes to paying for retirement, Fisher Investments believes should really only be concerned about the total return of your portfolio and after-tax money received—not whether it comes from regular income or selectively selling securities.
+When it comes to paying for retirement, Fisher Investments believes you should only be concerned about the total return of your portfolio and after-tax money received, not whether it comes from regular income or from selectively selling securities.

 Dividend Stocks

-Many investors prioritize passive income as an important part of their retirement investment income strategy—often in the form of payments from dividend-producing stocks.
+Many investors prioritize passive income, often in the form of payments from dividend-producing stocks, as an important part of their retirement investment income strategy.
 Dividends are one way a company can distribute profits to its shareholders.
 While dividends from stocks or products like exchange-traded funds (ETFs) are an important component of an investor’s return, relying solely on dividend payments may not be the best way to work toward your long-term financial goals.

 No Guarantees With Dividends